 Since March, state and local governments across the country have instituted a slew of public closures to prevent the spread of the coronavirus.
 The policies have shuttered businesses and prevented public gatherings, but have also engendered a new category of gun violence.

-We’ve spotted at least nine shootings related to these restrictions since the first statewide lockdown went into effect on March 19.
-According to an analysis of news clips and Gun Violence Archive data, at least four people have died and seven have been wounded in incidents that run the gamut from disputes over coughing in public to anger at businesses refusing service to customers who aren’t wearing masks.
+We’ve spotted at least 15 shootings related to these restrictions since the first statewide lockdown went into effect on March 19.
+According to an analysis of news clips and Gun Violence Archive data, at least two people have died and 10 have been wounded in incidents that run the gamut from disputes over coughing in public to anger at businesses refusing service to customers who aren’t wearing masks.
 Flint, Michigan, is the only place so far with two cases, both disputes involving security guards.

 - Gun Companies Received Millions in PPP Loans